 It’s hard to beat the elegance of beautifully designed timepiece.
 The most dedicated watch enthusiasts from all over the world attend BASELWORLD, the industry’s century-old tradeshow held in Basel, Switzerland featuring all the latest releases from prestige brands such as Rolex, Patek Philippe, Breguet, and Cartier.
 But if you couldn’t make it to Switzerland this April, fear not: here’s a summary of the latest trends in 2018.

 - 1.Precisely!
 Three Hand Watches – A watch, first and foremost, is an instrument for telling time- a fact which did not escape designers in 2018.
-While the minimalist simplicity of a two hand design has held some appeal in years past, there is a current trend towards returning the second hand to the watch face.
-While not a necessity for every wearer, the second had provides a precision and that connects a time piece with its roots and speaks to…
+While the minimalist simplicity of a two-hand design has held some appeal in years past, there is a current trend towards returning the second hand to the watch face.
+While not a necessity for every wearer, the second had provided precision and that connects a timepiece with its roots and speaks to…

 - 4.… and Greens!
 An emerging trend for green dials paired with leather and gold bands provides a handsome and colourful alternative to blue.
 While a playful foray into color, green evokes a sense of nature and also pairs well with neutral tones, making it more dignified than one might expect.